ericmjl/nxviz/docs/theory.md

 (one rule of thumb being 30 nodes or more), the visualization descends into a hairball mess.

+Ben Sneiderman once said,

+> "The purpose of visualization is insight, not picture."

+Hairballs, unfortunately, impede our ability to gain insight.
+Hairballs ultimately end up communicating that _everything is connected to everything_... and that is highly uninformative.
+What we need is a structured way of building graph visualizations.
 Is there a way out of this mess?

 One answer to the question is yes,